mediacloud/backend/doc/job_manager.markdown

     MediaWords::Job::RescrapeMedia->add_to_queue({ one => 'two', three => 'four' });

-`add_to_queue()` returns a job ID if the job was enqueued successfully:
+`add_to_queue()` returns a job ID if the job was added to queue successfully:

     my $job_id = MediaWords::Job::RescrapeMedia->add_to_queue();

-You can use the job ID to *cancel an enqueued job which isn't running yet*:
+You can use the job ID to *cancel job which isn't running yet*:

     MediaCloud::JobManager::Admin::cancel_job(
         MediaWords::Job::RescrapeMedia->configuration(),